oiax/initial-test-data/README.md

 end
 ```

-Note that the default value of the first argument of `load` method is `'test'`,
+Note that the default value of the first argument of `import` method is `'test'`,
 so you can omit it when your test scripts are located in the `test` directory.

 ### RSpec